Aathira-I553036/Tutorials-I553036/tutorials/opps-basic-scenario-redeem-multicode-coupon/opps-basic-scenario-reserve-and-redeem-multi-code-coupon.md

 - You should be familiar with the SAP BTP trial landscape and terminology (see [Take a Tour of SAP BTP Trial](cp-trial-quick-onboarding)).
 - You have a subaccount in the Cloud Foundry environment, with Microsoft Azure as provider and the Singapore region (AP21).
 - You have set up SAP Omnichannel Promotion Pricing as described in [Set Up SAP Omnichannel Promotion Pricing](opps-manual-setup).
-- You have completed the tutorial <link to the first tutorial>.
+- You have completed the tutorial <link to the first tutorial>[Create Multi-Code Coupons with SAP Omnichannel Promotion Pricing].
 With this, you have generated a multi-code coupon and a batch of unique coupon codes for it.
 You should have noted down a code value from the codes thus generated.

 ## You will learn